Chapter Introduction

 Revelation 5:11-12

-This power and wisdom and strength and glory and blessing were all ascribed to the Lord God Almighty on the throne in chapter 4.
+This power and wisdom and strength and glory and blessing were all ascribed to the Lord God Almighty on the throne in chapter four.
 Now the song of the redeemed sings the same to the Lamb.
-There is no doubt that this lamb, that Jesus, .is God.
-He is God the Son standing before the throne of God the Father.
+There is no doubt that Jesus, the Lamb, is God.
+He is God the Son standing before the throne of God the Father in the presence of God the Holy Spirit.

 Revelation 5:13-14

 At the beginning of this chapter, the strong angel had put a call out to all of heaven, all of earth and under the earth.
 There was no response.
 No one was worthy.
 It was silent.
-Then, when the lamb took the scroll, the creatures that inhabit all of heaven, all of earth, under the earth and even in the sea, were heard worshipping the Father and the Son.
+Then, when The Lamb took the scroll, the creatures that inhabit all of heaven begin to worship.
+The worship echoes across all of creation, all of earth, under the earth and even in the sea.
+All of creation is heard worshipping the Father and the Son.

 Because Jesus is there to take the scroll, our hope is intact.
-The promises of the bible will come to pass.
+The promises God made in His word will come to pass.
 We have a sure hope found in Him.
 There is no cause for weeping, the night will pass, joy comes in the morning.

-Those suffering in this life; those who have fear pressing in on them.
+Those suffering in this life, those who have fear pressing in on them can draw comfort.
 Those who feel weak in their faith all can be encouraged by the vision John shared.
 Jesus in in control of our present and future.
 We can know there is a day coming when the Father releases that scroll to our redeemer.
-Jesus is in control, He's coming again.
+Jesus is in control, He’s coming again.
 The Lamb sacrificed for us will come as a Lion of the tribe of Judah.